joy-celeste/nikki-db/README.md

 - - [ ] Add URL Shortener
 - [x] Create script for version with current prod clothes
 - [ ] Create flag for version with only certain suit names
-- [ ] Create flag for version without search bar
 - [ ] Install logger for debugging
 - [ ] Add report menu
+- [ ] Create the beautiful UI
+- - [ ] Window
+- - [ ] Menu
+- - [ ] Equipped
+- [ ] Unit tests for UI
+- [x] Display only suits that are visible in Achievements section

-### Milestone 3: Performance increases, address initial feedback
+### Milestone 3: Performance increases, additional features, address initial feedback
 - [ ] PNG compression
 - [ ] Obfuscate filenames
 - [ ] Obfuscate JSON
 - [ ] Refactor loadMultipleItems() for better separation of concerns
 - [ ] Find out how to only upload changed files to API
-- [ ] Script for allowing only certain items to be shown
 - [ ] Bug: Downloaded image fails if the top of the character is above the top of the viewport.
 - [ ] Copy list of items to clipboard
 - [ ] Bug: Some suits are marked as posed when they are just alts of unposed suits (example: Pegasus's Dream)
-- [ ] Display only suits that are visible in Achievements section

-### Milestone 4: Beta of newest suits + current wardrobe
 - [ ] Invest in ways to reduce image theft (for Paper's sake, not mine)
 - [ ] Upload wardrobe file - load into simulator
 - [ ] Search function - lazy load on stop typing